KSP-KOS/KSLib/doc/lib_exec.md

 // This file is distributed under the terms of the MIT license, (c) the KSLib team

+# Notice:

+Unfortunately this library file was a workaround that made use of some loopholes in the main kOS code that no longer exist which means that this library no longer functions.

 ## lib_exec

 This library is a powerful tool for unhardcoding program's behavior.